 As part of the Business Combination, the Company assumed the liability related to the LCAP public warrants ("Public Warrants") of \$12.5 million.
 Pursuant to the terms of the Existing Warrant Agreement, and after giving effect to the issuance of the New Warrants, as defined below, the exercise price of the Public Warrants decreased to \$0.0025 per share of Class A Common Stock.
-During the period from the Closing Date to March 31, 2024, approximately 8.9 million warrants of the original 11.8 million warrants had been exercised.
-For the three months ended March 31, 2024, the fair value of the remaining unexercised warrants decreased resulting in other income of \$0.2 million, which is recorded within change in fair value of warrant and derivative liabilities in the condensed consolidated statements of operations.
-Following anti-dilution adjustments made in connection with the Business Combination, the Public Warrants have an exercise price of \$0.0025 per share, which have become exercisable as of 10 days after closing of the Business Combination, on a cashless basis in lots of 25.
+During the period from the Closing Date to June 30, 2024, approximately 8.9 million warrants of the original 11.8 million warrants had been exercised.
+For the three and six months ended June 30, 2024, the fair value of the remaining unexercised warrants decreased resulting in other income of \$26.6 thousand and \$213.6 thousand, respectively, which is recorded within change in fair value of warrant and derivative liabilities in the condensed consolidated statements of operations.
+Following anti-dilution adjustments made in connection with the Business Combination, the Public Warrants have an exercise price of \$0.0025 per share, which are exercisable on a cashless basis in lots of 25.

 Additionally, in connection with the Business Combination, the Company declared a dividend of approximately 1,028 million New Warrants payable to the holders of record of the Class A Common Stock as of the close of business on the Closing Date, after giving effect to the waiver of the right, title, and interest in, to or under, participation in any such dividend by the Members, on behalf of themselves and any of their designees.
-The New Warrants will be exercisable 30 days following the Closing Date until their expiration date, which will be the fifth anniversary of the Closing Date or earlier redemption.
+The New Warrants are exercisable until their expiration date, which will be the fifth anniversary of the Closing Date or earlier redemption.
 The record date for the determination of the holders of record of the outstanding shares of Class A Common Stock entitled to receive the New Warrant Dividend was the close of business on the Closing Date.
 Pursuant to the terms of the LLC Agreement, at least twice a month, to the extent any New Warrants have been exercised in accordance with their terms, the Company is required to purchase from the MSP Principals, proportionately, the number of Up-C Units or shares of Class A Common Stock owned by such MSP Principal equal to the Aggregate Exercise Price divided by the Warrant Exercise price in exchange for the Aggregate Exercise Price.
-The Company determined that the New Warrants instruments meet the equity scope exception in ASC 815 to be classified in stockholders' equity, and as the repurchase right noted above has a mirrored value designed to offset the New Warrants, if exercise price of \$287.50 per whole share.
+The Company determined that the New Warrants instruments meet the equity scope exception in ASC 815 to be classified in stockholders' equity, and as the repurchase right noted above has a mirrored value designed to offset the New Warrants, if exercised would be an equity only transaction.
+The New Warrants are each exercisable in lots of 25 for one whole share of Class A Common Stock at an exercise price of \$287.50 per whole share.
 The New Warrants must be exercised in lots of 25, as no fractional shares will be issued as a result of their exercise.
 The New Warrants are subject to certain anti-dilution adjustments.